canonical/ubuntu-core-docs/docs/explanation/stores/store-overview.md

 -   execute `snapcraft login` and authenticate using the brand/umbrella account
 -   once authenticated register the snap name(s) with `snapcraft register   yoursnapname`

-For more details on this process, see [Registering your app name](https://snapcraft.io/docs/registering-your-app-name).
+For more details on this process, see [Register a snap](https://documentation.ubuntu.com/snapcraft/latest/how-to/publishing/register-a-snap/).

 ### Registering snaps via the web